margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I wake up with a new perspective on Life, on Earth each day.
 I wake up to see the sun from a slightly diffferent angle each morning.
 I can understand current events from another's viewpoint each day.
-I can shift my perception above the current context, and see the whole scen.
+I can shift my perception above the current context, and see the whole scene.
 The expressions of life are broad, the frame to appreciate life is wide.
-So many activities, so many places in which to express joy, order, grace, patience, forgiveness.
+So many activities, so many places in which to express joy, order, grace, patience, and forgiveness.
 There are always wonderful vistas ahead each day.

 <br>